NG La Banda

 Salseando (Malena Burke y NG La Banda: 1990)

-After making their initial mark as innovators, the band's next project was reworking Cuban standards with guest singer Malena Burke, who has a strong voice and a traditional approach to the material.
-Songs include Arsenio Rodríguez' "Bruca Manigua," Mercedes Valdés' "Me Voy Pa'l Pueblo," and two fine slow chachachás (here called "bolero-chás"), "De Noche" and "Que Bella Es Cuba."
+Along the same lines as Intentalo, a disc of Cuban oldies sung by Malena Burke, perhaps best known as Elena Burke's daughter though she does have strong, clear voice.
+Songs include Arsenio Rodríguez's "Bruca Manigua," Mercedes Valdés' "Me Voy Pa'l Pueblo," and two fine slow chachachás (here called "bolero-chás"), "De Noche" and "Que Bella Es Cuba."
 The mix of different traditional rhythms (from guajira to guaguancó) keeps things interesting, and the arrangements are dead-on, but it's still not a great introduction to the band: they're trying so hard to stay out of Burke's way that they never stretch out and really show their stuff.
+Also known as De Noche Con Malena Burke y NG La Banda.
 (DBW)

 En Cuerpo Y Alma (rec.
 1991 or 1992, rel.
 1997)